cidoimo/MDubiquitin_tutorial/Analysis/MDAnalysis.md

 ---

 ### Step 3: Principal Component Analysis
 Principal Component Analysis (PCA), also known as Essential Dynamics (ED) within the context of molecular dynamics, is a linear statistical technique used to reduce data dimensionality.
-It allows for the isolation of concerted, large-scale macromolecular motions (the "functional" movements) from local, random thermal noise.
+It allows for the isolation of concerted, large-scale macromolecular motions (the "functional" movements or collective movements) from local, random thermal noise.
 PCA is based on the diagonalization of the covariance matrix of atomic fluctuations.
 The resulting vectors (eigenvectors) define the direction of the motions, while their associated values (eigenvalues) indicate the amplitude of the fluctuations along that specific direction.

 Sampling the essential space in GROMACS is a two-step process using the ```gmx covar``` and ```gmx anaeig``` utilities.